 Their roots are very close to the surface and do not spread far from the main trunk.
 When growing tree-ferns, use of a good quality organic fertiliser and well-rotted animal manure – will keep the soil moist and provide nutrients to ensure healthy and vigorous growth.

 The Waratah, the state emblem of New South Wales

 The NSW floral emblem, the Waratah, grow extremely well at Mount Tomah.
 The Waratah has a long association with New South Wales and was adopted in 1962 as the official state floral emblem.

-In the early years of last century there was a heated debates about the relative merits of the Golden Wattle and the Waratah as the national floral emblem.
+In the early years of the last century, there was a heated debate about the relative merits of the Golden Wattle and the Waratah as the national floral emblem.
 Those in favour of the wattle (mainly residents of Victoria and South Australia) argued that as the Waratah grew only in New South Wales, it was less suitable than the more widely distributed wattle.
-Although it is true that "Telopea speciosissima" (the New South Wales Waratah) is almost confined to the Sydney region.
+Although it is true that “Telopea speciosissima” (the New South Wales Waratah) is almost confined to the Sydney region.

 History of Mount Tomah